51systems/doctrine-extensions/README.md

     - UTCTimestampableEntity - [Timestampable](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/timestampable.md)
     behaviour using UTCDateTime
     - EntityManagerAwareTrait - Provides getters/setters for object to hold and instance of an EntityManager.
+  - Alias
+    - A smarter alias to use with the doctrine query builder.
+Allows building / chaining of multiple aliases for subquries.

 ## Skipper